-Planning a family holiday or jet set adventure in 2018?
+Planning a family holiday or jet set adventure?
 Wherever you go in the world, it pays to plan ahead to ensure that you and your loved ones have a safe and injury-free trip.
 We’ve put together a list of our top travel health and safety tips, covering everything from food and first aid, to sun safety and malaria prevention.

 Treating insect bites and stings

 If you’re travelling abroad to a warm country, chances are you will encounter some bugs along the way.
 While most are harmless (if annoying), there are some serious infectious diseases that can be transmitted via insect bite, including yellow fever, dengue fever, and of course malaria from mosquitos.
 There are drugs and vaccinations available to prevent these diseases, but even so, it’s a good idea to take precautions against bug bites and stings – as much for your own comfort as anything else.

 Avoid being bitten by wearing DEET mosquito repellent (ideally 50% or higher), staying indoors during dawn and dusk, covering up and using a bed net.
 Air-conditioned accommodation is preferable, if you can get it.
 Most insect bites are not serious and will heal up in a day or so.
 You can treat a painful bite or sting by first removing the sting, washing with soap and water and applying a cold compress.
 It may be itchy, but try to avoid scratching, as this will only make it worse.

 If the pain doesn’t clear up, you might want to consult your doctor.
 You can also try antihistamines and itch relief cream to help mitigate the ongoing symptoms.